cavo789/blog/blog/2023/11/03/wsl-explorer/index.md

 image: ./images/social_media.jpg
 enableComments: true
 ---
-# Open your Linux folder in Windows Explorer

 ![Open your Linux folder in Windows Explorer](./images/header.jpg)

 Did you know it is possible to use the Windows Explorer program and navigate on your Linux filesystem?